 King William’s College was established in 1833.

-An Island Education for a Global Future.
 Opened in 1833, King William’s College is set in a stunning coastal location on the Isle of Man.
 It is a unique school in a very special environment.
 This independent boarding and day school for girls and boys aged 11 to 18 is one of the best and most established International Baccalaureate schools in the British Isles.
-It is vibrant, friendly and fun and whether you are from the Island or from far afield you will bond with this special place.
+It is vibrant, friendly and fun, and whether you are from the Island or from far afield, you will bond with this special place.

 With 37.1 acres of inspiring space; 19th Century architecture, five rugby pitches, four football pitches, three cricket pitches, floodlit astroturf, sports hall, swimming pool, landscaped gardens, two boarding houses and a chapel large enough to accommodate the whole school, King William’s College is truly a special place.

-In these unprecedented times, when it is not possible to visit our special school and beautiful island, enjoy a virtual tour of our school.
+When it is not possible to visit our special school and beautiful island, you can enjoy a virtual tour of our school.

 Academic excellence lies at the heart of King William’s College.
-A highly qualified and enthusiastic staff combined with small set sizes (average of 15 in senior school and 10 in Sixth Form) ensures that all pupils are inspired and given the individual support they need to achieve success.
+A highly qualified and enthusiastic staff, combined with small set sizes, ensures that all pupils are inspired and given the individual support they need to achieve success.

-Situated between England, Ireland, Scotland and Wales, in the middle of the Irish Sea, is where you’ll find the Isle of Man.
+Situated between England, Ireland, Scotland and Wales is where you’ll find the Isle of Man, in the middle of the Irish Sea.
 It is a self-governing British Crown dependency with a beautiful rugged coastline, medieval castles and natural landscape, which rises to a mountainous centre.
 The Island is 32 miles by 14 miles and is home to about 84,000 people.

 King William’s College was established in 1833.